China crude imports to pick up as storage, buyers emerge

 Chinese refiners are expected to rebuild crude stocks pulled down by months of high refining rates, and will begin to fill new commercial storage tanks with a total capacity of nearly 40 million barrels that will come online this year.

-“Everybody is expecting higher oil prices toward the end of the year, so naturally there will be inventory (build),” he said, as refiners buy crude before it gets more expensive.
+“Everybody is expecting higher oil prices towards the end of the year, so naturally there will be inventory (build),” he said, as refiners buy crude before it gets more expensive.

+China is also expected to resume buying for its strategic petroleum reserves (SPR).
+Consultancy SIA Energy expects two new strategic storage facilities - in Jinzhou and Tianjin - with total capacity of about 50 million barrels to be completed in the fourth quarter.

 Adding to China’s import needs is a potential dip in domestic output this year of about 120,000 bpd, forecast by researchers at Wood Mackenzie as companies cut capital spending.

-The outlook for crude imports contrasts with slowing economic growth in China, where oil demand is forecast by the International Energy Agency to grow 2.7 percent in 2015, down from double digit growth at the beginning of the decade.
+The bullish outlook for crude imports contrasts with slowing economic growth in China.
+Domestic oil demand is forecast by the International Energy Agency (IEA) to grow a modest 2.7 percent in 2015, a bit higher from last year but down from double digit growth at the beginning of the decade.